efrees/adventOfCode/2023/README.md

 ```
 dotnet run --project .\AdventOfCode2023\AdventOfCode2023.csproj --configuration=AverageRuntimes
 ```
-2. Copy the last lines into Excel file
+2. Copy the last lines (after the "------") into the Excel file
 3. Save chart to image as "RuntimesChart.png"

+I know!
+It's a manual process.
+That bugs me too.
+I'm open to suggestions, but I do want to keep it flexible for multiple languages and edge cases.

 ## Environment
 * Visual Studio 2022